ryanalexanderson/redis-py/README.rst

 The tuple contains the following entries:

 * **stream_name**: The name of the individual stream providing this message.
-* **index**: The `<timestamp_ms>-<integer>` index of this entry.
+* **index**: The `<timestamp_ms>-<integer>` index of this message.
 * **data**: The message data, as a dictionary.

 The following optional keyword arguments control the flow and behaviour of the iterator.
 They are reserved keywords and can therefore not be used as stream names.

 * **count**: (default: 100) The number of messages per stream requested from the redis server at a single time.
 This value controls the internal tradeoff between the number of round-trip requests to the server made versus the memory size of the response that needs to be locally stored, but otherwise does not affect message flow.
 * **block**: (default: None) As with the raw XREAD command, this value sets the time in milliseconds to block and wait for incoming messages.
 After waiting for `block` milliseconds, the behaviour of the iterator is controlled by `stop_on_timeout` and `timeout_response`, as described below.
 If set to `None`, there is no blocking.
 * **stop_on_timeout**: (default: False) If set to True, after the `block` period is over, the iterator will return `None` (or the `timeout_response` object if defined).
 If set to False, the `StopIteration` exception will be internally raised, naturally ending the iteration.
 * **timeout_response**: (default: None) If `stop_on_timeout` is set to True, the object (of arbitrary type) defined by `timeout_response` will be returned in lieu of a message.
 * **raise_connection_exceptions**: If True, then ConnectionError exceptions will be raised normally.
 If False, the exceptions will be returned in lieu of a message but not raised, making the iterator robust to temporary loss of connectivity.
 The caller retains the ability to use isinstance(this_message, ConnectionError) to detect these exceptions and raise them, or simply wait for connectivity to return.

 Lua Scripting